• Skip to primary navigation

 This is an overview of the instructions.
 For the complete directions just scroll down to the bottom!

-5. Add the herbs and continue to whisk the gravy.
+5. Add the cream and continue to whisk until thickened.

 • large skillet